-We market generic pharmaceuticals in Asia Pacific through subsidiaries in Australia, New Zealand, India, Japan and Taiwan.
-Additionally, we market API to third parties, as well as supply to other Mylan subsidiaries, through our Indian subsidiary, Mylan Laboratories Limited.
-We have the highest market share in both the Australia and New Zealand generic pharmaceuticals markets.
+We market generic pharmaceuticals in Asia Pacific through subsidiaries in Australia, Japan, New Zealand, India and Taiwan.
+Additionally, through Mylan India, we market API to third parties and supply other Mylan subsidiaries.
+We have the highest market share in both the Australian and New Zealand generic pharmaceuticals markets.